Yearling

 Jon Thrower has a long history in underground publishing beginning with ephemeral zine culture dating back to the late 1980s with the zine, No Watches, No Clocks, No Calendars.
 He traveled extensively around the US as a drummer and along the way participated in zine-making, publishing, and distribution activities from San Francisco to NYC but has never set foot in North Dakota or Vermont.
 He has worked as an editor for small press publishing outlets including Ligature, Prescription Strength Poetry, The Legendary, Girls with Insurance, Univocal Publishing, and the special interest group Handcrafted Rhetorics.
 His editing work spans the modal landscape from poetry and fiction to research, contemporary essays, and critical theory.
 In addition to his editorial role at Workhorse, focusing on The Yearling and LexPoMo, he is the editor of Pegasus, the journal of the Kentucky State Poetry Society.
 He is a writer, artist, musician, educator, and serious cook, currently doing the dishes in Lexington, Kentucky where he lives with Karen, Merdle, and a 1965 Ludwig Club Date drum kit in Champagne Sparkle.

-Arwen Careaga:
+Editor: Arwen Careaga:

 Owner/Editor: Christopher McCurry